skius/teng/examples/sprites/wgpurender/NOTES.md

 hmm. why does the tutorial say the camera computes normalized coordinates?
 TODO look into how coords get passed from vertex to fragment shaders

+Binding groups and how they can be optimized across pipelines: https://developer.nvidia.com/vulkan-shader-resource-binding

 # TODO: